winhows5/google_play_scraper/README.md

   As the text fields could contain a bunch of illegal characters.

+2. delimiter / separator

+   All CSV files under App_rank use comma as the delimiter.
+   All other CSV files use ASCII 0x1F (Unit Separator) as the delimiter.

 ### Incoherence

 Some apps are inaccessible due to reasons, which may cause incoherence between different lists.
 Take care when dealing with such apps: